 - Last but not least, if all four of the lower states are in place there opens up the potential for self-actualisation, developing and moving towards the best that we can be.

 The basic contention of Maslow – and the human potential movement – is that if growth is inhibited by problems at any level, then suffering will follow.
 Moreover, the more basic (lower) the level at which problems exist, then the sufferer will be excluded access to the higher levels.
 In other words that suffering will be compounded not just by particular problems of health, safety or belonging, but also by denial of access to higher potentials.
-This is a key element of today’s suffering that is never mentioned in analyses, yet is amongst the most crippling, because it diminishes the possibility of escape.
+This is a key element of today’s suffering that is never mentioned in analyses, yet is amongst the most crippling, because it diminishes the possibility of growth or escape.
+It is equivalent to a feeling of being trapped or imprisoned in a place where the walls are just beyond the horizon.

 Mac’s application of this humanistic model argues that we have driven a huge number of people down, rather than up, this hierarchy.
 Let’s consider the group who voted in largest numbers to Leave the European Union, white men over 45, living in the English regions.
 What has happened to these folk?
 A key factor is the disappearance of ‘manly’ work, once the province of many who did not prosper at school.
-When manly industries, classically mining, steel, building were prominent, many men could expect to follow in their father’s footsteps and take up work in these industries.
-In recent years combined forces have combined to lead to the disappearance of this kind of work, globalisation, technology (e.g. robotics), loss of union membership and privatisation – including reduction in government investment/support – together with new kinds of insecure working arrangements, like zero-hours contracts, minimum pay.
+When manly industries, classically mining, steel & construction were prominent, many men could expect to follow in their father’s footsteps and take up work in these industries.
+In recent years combined forces have led to the disappearance of this kind of work, globalisation, technology (e.g. robotics), loss of union membership and privatisation – including reduction in government investment/support – together with new kinds of insecure working arrangements, like zero-hours contracts, low or minimum pay.

-In Maslow’s terms this has difficult consequences; the lack of manly or heroic work contributes to a loss of self-esteem (2) in local male populations.
-Even today it is difficult to think of a man saying, “I work in a call centre” with any real pride.
-Pride was the glue that held many working-class communities together.
+In Maslow’s terms this has troubling consequences; the lack of manly or heroic work contributes to a loss of self-esteem (Level 4) in local male populations.
+Even today it is hard to imagine a man saying, “I work in a call centre” with any great pride.
+Pride was a glue that held manly working-class communities together.
 Remove it and you have less motivation to endure suffering.

-At Maslow’s (3), Belonging, there is damage too: men once felt proud to belong to their local communities of working men.
+At Maslow’s Level 3, Belonging, there is damage too: men once felt proud to belong to their communities of working men.
 They worked shoulder to shoulder, drank shoulder to shoulder and walked and talked the same way.
-I can’t really see the guys working in Tesco bonding and sharing in the same way, can you?
+I can’t see the guys working in Tesco bonding and sharing in the same way, can you?

 Globalisation too, has led to the offshoring of these industries to other countries where resources are more plentiful, but particularly, labour is cheaper.
-This is a kind of double-whammy to men: “my job is gone and some foreigner has got it.”
+This is a double-whammy for our men: “my job is gone and some foreigner has got it.”

-And all the while neo-liberal economics allowed the bosses to drive down wages, or simply not increase them and the gap between the low paid and the rich grew bigger and bigger.
+And all the while neo-liberal economics – and the demonisation of trades unions – has allowed bosses to drive down wages, or simply not increase them and the gap between the low paid and the rich has grown bigger and bigger.
 As Tony Judt points out, inequality has grown every decade since the late 1970’s after 100 years of decreasing.

 We have pushed huge swathes of the population down even further, to Level 1, where physical survival and that of our family is most of what we can see.
 Hence what you might experience as the obsession with the NHS.
-This is the only safeguard between such a man, his family, and destitution.
+This is the only safety net between such a man, his family, and helpless despair.
 That’s what underlies the fear of the breakdown of social care, or care in the community.
 If I come out of hospital where will I go?
 Councils are spending less than 1% of their budgets on Social Care.

 I am also aware of the role that individualism – or you might say self-centredness – has played in all this.
-And of my own part in a career spent trying to improve the seductiveness of marketing to play to the inadequacies and insecurities of customers.
-Looking out for No 1 was all very well while you were potent, but now, at 70, it doesn’t seem as authentic or effective.
-How will I maintain my potency in these fading years?
+And of my own part in a career spent trying to improve the seductiveness of marketing to play to the inadequacies and insecurities of individual customers.
+Looking out for No 1 was all very well while you were potent, but now, at 70, it doesn’t seem as effective.
+How will I maintain my potency in these fading years – and who will help me should I become incapable?

 No wonder we long for an ideal past when all was well and we were the centre of the world.
-A Britain of the story-books, a place of safety, free from worry or hunger, where everyone has a thatched cottage, a bit like Tolkien’s Shire, with a comfortable (council?) hobbit-hole for all.
+A Britain of the story-books, a place of safety, free from worry or hunger, where everyone has a thatched cottage, a bit like Tolkien’s Shire, with a comfortable (council?) hobbit-hole for all…in a time before Sauron and the black riders loomed on our horizons.